safepass-dev/mobile/readme.md

 ### 2. **User Interface**

-- Built using **React Native**, providing a seamless and responsive user experience across both Android and iOS platforms.
+- Built using **React Native** and **React Native Paper UI Library** providing a seamless and responsive user experience across both Android and iOS platforms.
 - Elegant and intuitive UI for effortless navigation and interaction.

 ### 3. **Background Processing**